 - Team leaders

-The next WorldSkills Australia event with volunteering opportunities is the 2018 National Championship, to be held at the International Convention Centre in Darling Harbour, Sydney, from 2-4 June 2018.
+The next WorldSkills Australia event with volunteering opportunities is the 2018 National Championship, to be held at the International Convention Centre in Darling Harbour, Sydney.
 Australia’s biggest vocational education and excellence competition, the National Championship depends on hundreds of volunteers to make it happen.

 Watching Australia’s young people strive to do their best is simply awe-inspiring.
 Just like WorldSkills competitors, judges must begin their service at a Regional level before being eligible to progress to judging at a National Championship.